Monty Don has said wolves should be used in Britain to keep down deer. James Le Fanu examines the story of the wolf

 President Macron wanted more wolves in France.
-Last year, his government announced that it would let wolf numbers increase from 360 to 500 by 2023.
+In 2018, his government announced that it would let wolf numbers increase from 360 to 500 by 2023.
 But wolf numbers rose too quickly and he has authorised a cull limit of 20 per cent.
+Even so, a wolf has just been spotted in Normandy for the first time in a century.

 Eighteenth-century Frenchmen would have been horrified at the idea.
 In his monumental Histoire Naturelle (1749), the Comte de Buffon embraced every aspect of the natural world with enthusiasm.
 Except for that ‘enemy of all society’, the wolf: ‘consummately disagreeable, his aspect is base and savage, his voice dreadful, his manner ferocious... odious and destructive when living and, when dead, perfectly useless’.